HS-IRBs News January 2012

 - Document 21805 is unavailable at this time.

 Revised documents include updated guidelines on when the HS-IRBs will agree to serve as IRB of record as well as when the HS-IRBs will consider deferring IRB oversight to another institution.
 Instructions for submitting IRB of record, deferral requests, and WIC requests also have been updated.
 Please also see these revised documents:

 - Overview of IRB Requirements for Multisite and Collaborative Research

-- How to Add a New Site to an Approved Study
+- How to Add a New External Site or Individual to an Approved Study

 We hope you take a moment to check out the new page and let us know what you think.

 The HS-IRBs Office is available to provide presentations and training on a variety of topics to groups or departments.
 To assist people with requesting presentations, a Consultation & Group Presentation Request is now available on the HS-IRBs website.
 To request a presentation on topics like introduction to the IRB review process or any ARROW training (group or individual), please complete the online form.
 Requests should be submitted at least 4 weeks in advance of the preferred date for the presentation.
 After the request has been reviewed by the HS-IRBs office, you will be contacted by email.
 Please keep in mind that the availability of IRB staff to provide presentations depends on staffing needs and other office commitments.